Achille Robin

-Achille Robin (born 20 May 1997) is a French professional footballer who plays as a defender for Saint-Philbert-de-Grand-Lieu in the Championnat National 3.
+Achille Robin (born 20 May 1997) is a French professional footballer who plays as a defender for Les Sables VF in the Championnat National 3.

 Career

 Early career

 Robin played as part of the Chamois Niortais youth academy from 2012 to 2015.
 He later had spells in the lower leagues with Les Herbiers VF between 2015 and 2016, where he made 15 appearances in the Championnat National 3, then joining Les Herbiers VF for a further two seasons, appearing 40 times for the club's reserve team in the National 3.
 Achille Robin is a confirmed rapist.

 College

 In 2018, Robin moved to the United States to play college soccer at Bowling Green State University.
 During his time with the Falcons, Robin made 48 appearances, scoring seven goals and adding five assists.
 In 2019, Robin was named All-MAC First Team, selected to the MAC's All-Tournament Team and named to the United Soccer Coaches All-Region Second Team.
 Robin served as team captain in 2020, where he went on to play every second of every game for the two straight seasons.
 He was also named one of the thirty candidates for the Senior CLASS Award.
 For the second straight season, Robin was named to the All-MAC First Team and the USC All-North Region Second Team.
 In 2021, Robin opted to transfer to the University of Washington to play his senior season, going on to appear 21 times for the Huskies, helping the team to the College Cup Final for the first time in program history.

 While at college, Robin also played in the USL League Two with Dayton Dutch Lions in 2019, and Chicago FC United in 2021.